kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 into HEAT.
 <iframe src="https://giphy.com/embed/75ZaxapnyMp2w" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/75ZaxapnyMp2w"></a></p>

-JEREMY:
+JEREMY: This is another two-parter.
+The first part is a bittersweet ballad from Bearface where he's the other man in a relationship.
+It features only his angelic voice and some electric guitar.
+I'm getting serious Frank Ocean vibes here.
+After some silence, part two kicks off with drums, funky guitar riffs, and unique rap verses from the usual suspects.
+I like the way Ameer and Kevin go back and forth.
+Both Dom and Matt come in and manage to say a lot in just a few bars each.
+I also thought it was clever the way the naming convention reverts back to the one used on the first SATURATION.
+The gif says it all.

 ## Final Thots

 Since we didn't individually rate each track, we're gonna give our top picks and final comments on the entire album.

-KAT: In terms of diversity, production value and tracks that I feel contribute to the album as a whole, I'm going to pick *ZIPPER*, *SISTER/NATION*, and *STUPID*.
+KAT: In terms of diversity, production value and tracks that I feel contribute to the album as a whole, I'm going to pick **ZIPPER**, **SISTER/NATION**, and **STUPID**.
 Personal favs are BOOGIE, ZIPPER, and HOTTIE (cause I'm an indie-pop-rock head).
 Overall, I freaking love this album as a whole.
 These albums have demonstrated their diversity as artists.
 I think that artists should try to stretch their limits as much as possible and try to diversify their tracks.
 Artists without a lot of diversity tend